orbitse/data-512-a2/README.md

 ![alt text](https://raw.githubusercontent.com/orbitse/data-512-a2/master/population_data.jpeg)

 However, that same population data is available in this repository in the CSV file, `Population Mid-2015.csv`.

+The columns in the Population Mid-2015.csv file are:
+  1. Location	- country name
+  2. Location Type	- Country
+  3. TimeFrame	- Mid-2015
+  4. Data Type	- Number
+  5. Data - population value with commas

 __Population Data License__